x676f64/secureum-mind_map/content/7. Audit Findings 101/Unchecked return value for `IWETH.transfer` call.md

 # 15 - [Unchecked return value for `IWETH.transfer` call](./Unchecked%20return%20value%20for%20`IWETH.transfer`%20call.md)

-Unchecked return value for `IWETH.transfer` call In `EthUniswapPCVController`, there is a call to `IWETH.transfer` that does not check the return value.
+In `EthUniswapPCVController`, there is a call to `IWETH.transfer` that does not check the return value.

 It is usually good to add a require-statement that checks the return value or to use something like `safeTransfer`; unless one is sure the given token reverts in case of a failure.